 If you are using a BEC / voltage regulator to power the Air Unit, make sure it can supply enough current.
 Max power consumption is 8W for the Air Unit, the current requirement changes under different input voltage:

 - 12V => 0.7A

 - 16V=> 0.5A

-If the BEC on your FC doesn’t meet the voltage or current rating, you could use an external voltage regulator.
-I use this little voltage-adjustable regulator with good result.
+If the BEC on your FC doesn’t meet the voltage or current requirement, you could use an external voltage regulator.
+I used this little voltage-adjustable regulator with good result.